e0ipso/feature_flags/README.md

 ## Support

 - Issue queue: [To be created on drupal.org]
-- Documentation: See `app_spec.txt` for complete technical specification
 - Feature tracking: See `feature_list.json` for implementation status

 ## Changelog